Mountain Merit (F1) Tomato Seed

 Late blight-resistant slicer.

 Mountain Merit is an 8–10 oz., red slicer with an excellent disease package.
 Larger than Defiant PhR, though flavor is not quite as good.
 Mountain Merit's disease package is well suited to all temperate regions, extending into the South.
-High resistance to Fusarium wilt races 1–3, nematodes, tomato spotted wilt virus, and Verticillium wilt; and intermediate resistance to late blight.
+High resistance to Fusarium wilt races 1–3, nematodes, tomato spotted wilt virus, gray leaf spot, and Verticillium wilt; and intermediate resistance to late blight.
 Determinate.
 AAS Regional (Heartland) winner.
 Avg.
 10,900 seeds/oz.
 Packet: 15 seeds.

 - This product does not ship to the following countries: United Arab Emirates, Austria, Australia, Barbados, Belgium, Bulgaria, Bermuda, Bahamas, Switzerland, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hong Kong, Croatia, Hungary, Ireland, Iceland, Italy, Japan, Republic of Korea, Kuwait, Cayman Islands, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Norway, New Zealand, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, Sweden, Singapore, Slovenia, Slovakia, San Marino, Thailand, Trinidad and Tobago, Taiwan, Ukraine.